 Why the Most Prepared Person in the Room Still Chokes

-What if the thing standing between you and your best performance wasn't your body, your preparation, or your talent — but a program running silently in the background of your mind that you didn't even know was there?
+What if the thing standing between you and your best performance wasn't your dependent on your physical health, your body, your preparation, or your talent, but instead a subconscious program running silently in t your mind that you didn't even know was there?

 Elite athletes train for years to perfect their technique.
-Executives spend decades building expertise.
-And yet, at the moment it matters most — the Olympic free skate, the boardroom presentation, the championship game — something takes over that no amount of practice seemed to prepare them for.
+Executives spend decades building knowledge, experience and expertise.
+And yet, at the moment it matters most, something takes over that no amount of practice seemed to prepare them for.
 The nerves.
 The freeze.
 The voice that picks the worst possible moment to say you're not good enough for this.

-That voice isn't coming from your conscious mind.
-It's coming from somewhere older, faster, and far more influential — the subconscious.
-The part of your brain that runs roughly 95% of your behavior, your habits, and your automatic responses.
-The part that decides, in a fraction of a second, whether you rise to the moment or get swallowed by it.
+That voice isn't coming from your conscious awareness.
+It's coming from somewhere older, faster, and far more influential; the subconscious.
+This is the part of your brain that runs roughly 95% of your behavior, your habits, and your automatic responses.
+The part that decides whether you rise to the moment or get swallowed by it.

-Ilia Malinin — the "Quad God," reigning two-time World Champion, and heavy favorite for Olympic gold — fell twice in his free skate and dropped from first to eighth place.
+Ilia Malinin, aka the "Quad God," reigning two-time World Champion, and heavy favorite for Olympic gold — fell twice in his free skate and dropped from first to eighth place.
 He didn't lose his jumps.
 He didn't forget his program.
 His body did exactly what a flooded brain told it to do.

 Right before his starting position, he described it himself: "All the negative thoughts just rushed into my head.
 All the negative, traumatic experiences."
 That sentence explains the outcome more accurately than any technical analysis ever could.
 The brain entered threat mode before the body ever moved.